andywu0408/Restuarant-tinder/README.md

 - To start the project locally
 - 1. run "node server.js" to start the server
-- 2. run "yarn start" or "npm start" in terminal (make sure you do this in the project directory) ** MAKE SURE you restart the server each time so the DB will be dropped/created correctly **
+- 2. run "yarn start" or "npm start" in terminal (make sure you do this in the project directory) ** MAKE SURE you close the original "host" tab (original homepage) and restart the server each time so the DB will be dropped/created correctly **